nsnam/ns-3-dev-git/doc/manual/source/working-with-cmake.rst

 To set custom compiler defines for that specific executable, defines can be passed to the ``DEFINITIONS`` argument.

+Add the ``STANDALONE`` option to prevent linking the ns-3 static library (``NS3_STATIC``) and single shared library (``NS3_MONOLIB``) to the executable.
+This may be necessary in case the executable redefine symbols which are part of the ns-3 library.
+This is the case for the fd-net-device creators and the tap-creator, which include the source file ``encode-decode.cc``, which is also part of fd-net-device module and tap-bridge module, respectively.

 Finally, to ignore precompiled headers, include ``IGNORE_PCH`` to the list of parameters.
 You can find more information about ``IGNORE_PCH`` at the `PCH side-effects`_ section.